 It was important to note that before 1750, all rings were made using hand hammered alloys and sand casting methods.
 After that, rings were then made using machines.

-Early Victorian Vintage Wedding Rings (1835 – 1900s) – These rings are usually yellow or rose gold with simple and elegant designs, with many including diamonds and pearls too, due to the sudden supply of diamonds from Africa.
+Early Victorian Vintage Wedding Rings (1835 – 1900s) – These antique wedding rings are usually yellow or rose gold with simple and elegant designs, with many including diamonds and pearls too, due to the sudden supply of diamonds from Africa.

 Edwardian Engagement Rings (1920s) – These were the days of platinum-made rings, with rose-cut diamonds and sapphires with unique and exquisite details, style and delicacy.
 Edwardian rings are noted for their light, and airy look, and intricate detail of design.